jhpyle/docassemble/about.md

 * **Central storage** Your interviews can [store data] in a central location, for example if you want use your interview to conduct a survey, or collect analytics about user answers.
-* **Interview sessions spanning months** **docassemble** interviews do not have to end the day the interviewee starts the interview.
+* **Interview sessions spanning months** Interviews do not have to end the day the interviewee starts the interview.
 The interview and its answers can persist for months, and the interview could guide the interviewee through a long legal process.
 The interview can [check in] on an hourly, daily, weekly, or monthly basis for the purpose of checking on-line dockets or sending e-mails or text messages.
 For example, in a divorce application, the interview could produce a divorce petition and then check in with the user five days later to make sure service of process was carried out.
 Then the